Slavery, Abolition and Emancipation

 This guide is designed to give an overview of our holdings on the subject of the slavery debate and emancipation, with commentary to put various categories of resources into perspective.
 It offers a robust list of resources reflecting the history of and discourse surrounding domestic slavery in the United States, as well as advice on how to find more such items and collections.

-- Archival sources: Collections are classed either by format or topic.
+- Archival Sources: This section includes artifacts of slavery and unpublished commentary on the institution.
+Collections are classed either by format or topic.
 Collections are listed alphabetically; for larger collections, notes indicate what box (necessary for requesting the item in the reading room) and folder contains the pertinent resources.
 A link to the Finding Aid online is provided, where one exists.